 The skin temperature is important in determining the hair colour of some cats (eg, Siamese cats).
 This means that when a patch of hair is shaved (eg, for the spay operation) the new hair may grow back a darker colour.
 However, this is only temporary and, as further hair growth occurs, the dark hairs are replaced by normal lighter coloured hairs.

 Traditionally male and female cats have often been neutered at six months of age, but this is after many cats reach sexual maturity and not based on any scientific rationale.
 For social, health and population control reasons, it is now recommended neutering should routinely take place at around 4 months of age.

-Timing of neutering is discussed in more detail in a Cat Group Policy statement
+The timing of neutering is discussed in more detail in the Cat Group Policy statement